-2. Significance of resource breakdown structure
+3. Significance of resource breakdown structure

 As discussed earlier, the role of RBS is to plan, identify, and help implement all available resources during a project’s development cycle.
-Given its flexibility, one can use resource breakdown structure in various industries, and drawing up one before working on a new project brings many benefits.
+Given its flexibility, one can use resource breakdown structures in various industries, and drawing up one before working on a new project brings many benefits.

 One of the significant benefits of using an RBS is that it helps identify and group resources to ensure competent allocation and efficient utilization throughout a project’s cycle.